 - Connect you with stakeholders or expert investigators.

 - Advise on proposal and manuscript development.

 - Training opportunities.

-Working group membership is currently open to LDI affiliates, and others by permission.
+Working group membership is open to LDI Fellows, and others by invitation.
 Sign up here.